New Edition!

 Avoiding Illegal Discrimination

-Federal and state laws prohibit all but the smallest employers from discriminating against an employee or applicant because of race, color, gender, religious beliefs, national origin, disability, age, or genetic information.
+Federal and state laws prohibit all but the smallest employers from discriminating against an employee or applicant because of race, color, gender, sexual orientation, gender identity, religious beliefs, national origin, disability, age, or genetic information.
 Also, many states and cities have laws prohibiting employment discrimination based on other criteria, such as marital status or military service.

 These antidiscrimination laws—covered in depth in Chapters 8 and 9—apply to all stages of the employment process: preparing job descriptions, writing ads, conducting interviews, deciding whom to hire, setting salaries and job benefits, promoting employees, and disciplining and firing them.

-Federal laws apply only to employers who have more than a certain number of employees, which differs for each antidiscrimination law.
-And many state laws apply to smaller employers who are not covered by the federal laws.
+Federal laws apply only to employers that have more than a certain number of employees, which differs for each antidiscrimination law.
+And many state laws apply to smaller employers that are not covered by the federal laws.
 To find out whether your business must comply with these laws, see Chapters 8 and 9.

 A particular form of discrimination becomes illegal when Congress, a state legislature, or a city council decides that a characteristic—race, for example—bears no legitimate relationship to employment decisions.
 A law or an ordinance is then passed prohibiting workplace discrimination based on that characteristic, making the characteristic protected.
 Courts get involved, too, by interpreting and applying antidiscrimination laws and ordinances.
 Obviously, as an employer, you need to know what types of discrimination are illegal.